-- ▶ Select the Positioning with MDI operating mode - ▶ If required, use the arrow keys on the TNC keyboard to select the NC block after which the new L block is to be inserted - Activate the handwheel - Press the "Generate NC block" handwheel key: The TNC inserts a complete L block containing all axis positions selected through the MOD function
+- ▶ Select the Positioning with MDI operating mode - ▶ If required, use the arrow keys on the TNC keyboard to select the NC block after which the new L block is to be inserted. - Activate the handwheel - Press the "Generate NC block" handwheel key: The TNC inserts a complete L block containing all axis positions selected through the MOD function.

-Features in the Program Run modes of operation
+Functions in the Program Run Operating Modes